 -

-Business intelligence tools have enabled real-time data analysis to help financial organizations take appropriate decisions in due time.
-Data visualization through dashboards and reports helps executives identify trends, predict changes in markets, and adjust strategies correspondingly.
+Business intelligence tools have enabled real-time data analysis to help financial organisations make appropriate decisions in a timely manner.
+Data visualisation through dashboards and reports helps executives identify trends, predict changes in markets, and adjust strategies correspondingly.

 -